tangentsoft/libtabula/Wishlist.md

     Library classes derive from vector and exception, which are much less likely to be a problem.

-*   Convert from Bakefile to CMake
+*   Convert from Bakefile to CMake.
+See the TODO list in the top-level `CMakeLists.txt` file.

-    -   Migrate libtabula.bkl and Bakefiles.bkgen

-    -   Bring examples/vstudio into the build system

-    -   Update build instructions in `README*`

-    -   Replace rebake scripts

 *   Database independence: